?

 When is palliative care helpful?

-Palliative care is also helpful in supporting colleagues who may be more directly responsible for your care such as those in community primary care e.g. your GP or those that are hospital based e.g. renal teams, oncologists, surgical teams.
+Palliative care also supports colleagues who may be directly responsible for your care such as those in community primary care e.g. your GP or those that are hospital based e.g. renal teams, oncologists, surgical teams.

 Who provides palliative care?